haraka/Haraka/docs/plugins/tls.md

      minVersion=TLSv1.1

-If not set Haraka will use by default node's tls.DEFAULT_MIN_VERSION constant.
+If unset, the default is node's tls.DEFAULT_MIN_VERSION constant.

 (**Node.js 11.4+ required**, for older instances you can use *secureProtocol* settings)